Japan KYUSHU Tourist | Travel Agency in Fukuoka specializing in Kyushu tours

 Dazaifu

-Prefecture for experiencing traditional Japanese culture.
-From the late
+traditional Japanese culture.
+From the 7th to 12th centuries,

-the front line for Japan’s diplomacy and defense, as well as a primary
+center of Kyushu, acting as the front line for diplomacy and

 Itoshima